saidvandeklundert/learn/_posts/2021-08-15-rust-vector.md

 println!("{:?}", vector); // [0, 2, 4, 6, 8, 10]
 ```

-Verify whether or not a value exists inside a vector:
+To verify whether or not a value exists inside a vector:

 ```rust
 vector.contains(&200); // false